-Registration is designed to establish student/advisor rapport in a relaxed environment and to allow students to complete the registration process in a nonstressful time frame.
+Registration is designed to allow students to complete the registration process in a nonstressful time frame.
 After acceptance to the college, new and readmitting students are notified by the Admissions Office to meet with their advisors to discuss academic progress and select courses.
-For online information about registration, go to midlandstech.edu/records.
+Current students should schedule an advising appointment through their department or program.